Wildlife Technician (Present)

-Currently I work as a field employee of Stream Dynamics; a company that specializes in stream and wetland restoration.
+Currently I also work as a field employee of Stream Dynamics; a company that specializes in stream and wetland restoration.
 Watershed restoration is key to maintaining overall healthy wildlife habitats and thriving ecosystems.
 Restoration projects led by Stream Dynamics take place in a multitude of wilderness areas within the southwest.
 I could not think of anything else I would rather be doing than to spend my time in the outdoors working for wildlife and the environment.

 Gained Approval of The Endangered Species Act